 - 1. Collaborate with the Sasamat Volunteer Fire Department (SVFD) to develop an Emergency Response Plan (ERP). - 2.
-Collaborate with the SVFD to annually test the Emergency Response Plan. - 3.
-Collaborate with Anmore, Port Moody, Metro Vancouver, the Province of British Columbia, BC Hydro, and the SVFD to develop a coordinated ERP to prepare for sub-regional emergencies. - 4.
-Publish the Emergency Response Plan, including evacuation routes, on the Village website for public education. - 5.
-Collaborate with the SVFD to coordinate mutual aid response resources for the community, and particularly for more remote water-access-only properties. - 6.
-Encourage the adoption of residential indoor and outdoor fire sprinkler initiatives wherever feasible. - 7.
-Collaborate with the SVFD to consider encouraging the acquisition of portable fire pumps by water-access-only property owners as a means of reducing the risk of fire spread. - 8.
-Promote recruitment of volunteer firefighters and evaluate incentive programs to increase volunteer firefighter retention. - 9.
-Examine the feasibility of creating an emergency response communication tool and process for a municipal designate (e.g. mayor, fire chief, RCMP, etc.) to provide clear and accurate information for residents during largescale emergencies. - 10.
-Encourage Metro Vancouver and the City of Port Moody to pursue preventative fire protection measures within Belcarra Regional Park, including the installation of hydrants along Tum-Tumay-Whueton Drive from existing Port Moody Thermal Plant water mains. - 11.
-Continue to examine cost-effective ways of increasing water capacity for fire-fighting to the existing municipal water system.
+Collaborate with the SVFD to annually test the Emergency Response Plan.

+- 3. Support the SVFD regarding the future replacement of the Bedwell Bay Fire Hall. - 4.
+Collaborate with Anmore, Port Moody, Metro Vancouver, the Province of British Columbia, BC Hydro, and the SVFD to develop a coordinated Emergency Response Plan to prepare for sub-regional emergencies. - 5.
+Publish the Emergency Response Plan, including evacuation routes, on the Village website for public education. - 6.
+Collaborate with the SVFD to coordinate mutual aid response resources for the community, and particularly for more remote water-access-only properties. - 7.
+Encourage the adoption of residential indoor and outdoor fire sprinkler initiatives wherever feasible. - 8.
+Collaborate with the SVFD to encourage the acquisition of portable fire pumps by water-access-only property owners as a means of reducing the risk of fire spread. - 9.
+Promote recruitment of volunteer firefighters and evaluate incentive programs to increase volunteer firefighter retention. - 10.
+Examine the feasibility of creating an emergency response communication tool and process for a municipal designate (e.g., mayor, fire chief, RCMP, etc.) to provide clear and accurate information for residents during largescale emergencies. - 11.
+Encourage Metro Vancouver and the City of Port Moody to pursue preventative fire protection measures within Belcarra Regional Park, including the installation of hydrants along Tum-Tumay-Whueton Drive from existing Port Moody Thermal Plant water mains. - 12.
+Continue to examine cost-effective ways of increasing water storage capacity for fire-fighting to the existing municipal water system.